 Tree of the month: The Golden Weeping Willow

 This month we take a look at the Golden Weeping Willow tree – in all of its ‘weeping’ and ‘whomping’ glory!
-With such a rich history of symbolic reverence across the globe, would you dare to invite such a legendary figure into your garden?
+With such a rich history of symbolic reverence across the globe, would you grow such a legendary figure in your garden?